microsoft/ApplicationInsights-Android/README.md

 ## <a name="5"></a> 5.
 Developer Mode

 The **developer mode** is enabled automatically in case the debugger is attached or if the app is running in the emulator.
-This will enable the console logging and decrease the number of telemetry items sent in a batch (5 items) as well as the interval items will be sent (3 seconds).
+This will enable the console logging and decrease the number of telemetry items per batch (5 items) as well as the sending interval (3 seconds).
 If you don't want this behavior, disable the **developer mode**.

 You can explicitly enable/disable the developer mode like this: